 A dental implant is a small metal post that looks similar to a screw.
 It is placed in the jaw bone where the missing tooth was located via a surgical procedure.
 The implant will serve two purposes, it will support a dental crown and replace the missing tooth root.
 One of the greatest benefits of choosing an implant restoration is the implant will stimulate the bone as the tooth root once did and prevent bone loss.

 After implantation, the implant will need time to fuse with the surrounding bone fully.
 This process, known as osseointegration, typically takes about three to six months.
 Next, a small piece called an abutment is secured to the implant.
-You will need to wait an additional few weeks so the site can heal properly before Dr. Clark can attach the dental crown at his Laurel, MD dentist office.
+You will need to wait an additional few weeks so the site can heal properly before Dr. Cooper can attach the dental crown at his Laurel, MD, dentist office.